simonsanvil/ECG-classification-MLH/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── app                <- Directory where the web app is runned.
+    │   ├── requirements.txt   <- specific dependencies of the streamlit app
+    │   |
+    │   ├── prod-config.toml <- configuration file for production
+    │   |
+    |   └───streamlit_ecg  <- Files used by the streamlit app.
+    │       ├── ecg.py     <- The streamlit app itself.
+    │       ├── validation/ <- sample ECGs for demonstration.
+    │       └── model.mod <- The model used by the app to make predictions.
+    |
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
+    |
+    └── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
         │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        │
+        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        │
+        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+        │   ├── predict_model.py
+        │   └── train_model.py
+        │
+        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py

 --------